bnbn123/ISCM/papers/now-publishing-with-netlify-cms.md

 author: Will Jay
 date: 2020-01-05T07:18:52.042Z
 thumbnail: /images/netlifyicon.png
+description: My dad once told me, laugh and the world laughs with you, Cry, and I'll give you something to cry about you little bastard!
+Must go faster.
+God help us, we're in the hands of engineers.
+Yes, Yes, without the oops!
+God creates dinosaurs.
+God destroys dinosaurs.
+God creates Man.
+Man destroys God.
+Man creates Dinosaurs.
+category: PAPER
 ---

 We're now publishing remotely.
 Calling on all who would like to contribute to my blog!